-Going back to the premise for this climate tech startup.
+Going back to the premise of this climate tech startup.
 Any living organism contains carbon, which, when decomposes, releases CO2 and other harmful greenhouse gases.
 Imagine just the human population on planet Earth, and you can estimate trillion tons of CO2.
-Enters biochar as a breakthrough solution, which, according to the Intergovernmental Panel on Climate Change (IPCC), is one of the most promising CO2 negative emissions technologies.
-Here, Carbo Culture biochar is the conversion of biomass sequestered from environmental exposure in a stable, solid form for over a thousand years.
+Enters Biochar as a breakthrough solution, which, according to the Intergovernmental Panel on Climate Change (IPCC), is one of the most promising CO2 negative emissions technologies.
+Here, Carbo Culture biochar is the conversion of biomass sequestered from environmental exposure into a stable, solid form for over a thousand years.

-Here, Carbo Culture’s patented technology successfully removes significant amounts of carbon from the atmosphere.
+Here, Carbo Culture’s patented technology successfully removes significant carbon from the atmosphere.
 Their breakthrough carbon-negative technology produces high-grade, consistent, and steady quality biocarbon.
 They work with agricultural and forestry woody biomass residues.
 The process runs at a high temperature producing no bio-tars but consistent, high purity, low ash material.
-The synthetic gas and heat produced, utilize the entire residue biomass.
+Synthetic gas and heat are produced to utilize the entire residue biomass.
 The technology, not for sale, can be installed close to the feedstock to avoid additional carbon emissions in the process of transportation.

 Currently, Carbo Culture retains 50% of the absolute carbon in the biomass.
-Depending on the input biomass, the firm can yield 25-33% high-temperature carbons.
-Gases produced, but not methane, as already discussed, can be processed for energy over time.
-The Nordic being a cold region, places closer to the facility use the excess heat for water heating or industrial processes (drying, pasteurizing).
+The firm can yield 25-33% high-temperature carbons depending on the input biomass.
+As already discussed, gases produced, but not methane can be processed for energy over time.
+The Nordic, a cold region, places closer to the facility use the excess heat for water heating or industrial processes (drying, pasteurizing).
 According to Carbo Culture, oxidizing (burning) 1 ton of carbon makes 3.66t of CO2 (44/12).
 They keep it away from atmospheric exposure, so reversely, 1 t contains 3.12t CO2 in a stable, solid form.
-The resultant Biochar works “in nutrient and runoff retention, preventing other greenhouse gases from bacterial processes and the removal of toxins.”
+The resultant BBiocharworks “in nutrient and runoff retention, preventing other greenhouse gases from bacterial processes and the removal of toxins.”

 Pia Henrietta K and Christopher Carstens, along with their entire team, have leveraged their technical know-how and inventiveness to tackle climate issues that may be an outcome of a specific geography or an industry but affect humanity at scale.
 Going through Henrietta’s blog on Medium explains how a woman in science doubles up as a woman in technology and a woman in business.
 Henrietta’s blog, “Carbo Culture’s carbon removal is now certified!” informs of a person with grit and determination for Net Zero impact realization.
 Talking about Carbo Culture is also an opportunity to introduce Pia Henrietta K as the founder of StartX, “a collection of 1200+ serial entrepreneurs, industry experts, tenured Stanford professors, and 700+ well-funded growth-stage startups, including Lime, Branch, Life360 (IPO), Poynt, Patreon, Kodiak Sciences (IPO) and more.”

-According to Crunchbase, Carbo Culture has raised a total of $7.1M as of July 22, 2021, in four rounds, including Pre-Seed, two Seed rounds, and a grant.
+According to Crunchbase, Carbo Culture has raised $7.1M as of July 22, 2021, in four rounds, including Pre-Seed, two Seed rounds, and a grant.
 Their latest funding was raised on Apr 14, 2021, from a Seed round.
-The Nordic climate tech startup has fifteen investors so far, including Alex Patist and Cherry Ventures, among the latest ones.
-Also present among the investors, the notable Übermorgen Ventures.
-As of now, the funds are allocated for the product and resource development of Europe’s would-be largest carbon removal facility.
+The Nordic climate tech startup has fifteen investors, including Alex Patist and Cherry Ventures, among the latest ones.
+Also present among the investors is the notable Übermorgen Ventures.
+The funds are allocated for the product and resource development of Europe’s would-be largest carbon removal facility.
 So, here we revise our opening lines, “